brianc/node-postgres/README.md

     cursor.read(2000, function(err, rows) {
       //I think you get the picture, yeah?
       //if you dont...open an issue - I'd love to help you out!

+      //Also - you probably want to use some sort of async or promise library to deal with paging
+      //through your cursor results.  node-pg-cursor makes no asumptions for you on that front.
     })
   })
 });